UrvashiSharma30/urvashisharma30/README.md

 - 🔭 I’m currently working on **ReactJs**

 - 🌱 I’ve done my internship from **Nineleaps**.
-And the project I worked on was an Expense Manangement Mobile Apllication built using **React Native**
+And the project I worked on was an Expense Manangement Mobile Application developed using **React Native ,Typescript and CSS**

 - 💬 Ask me about **React, JavaScript, HTML, CSS**